 a certain climate, the listing will state it.

-Our companyThis is a mom-and-pop seed company.
+Our companyThis is a small seed company.
 We do try to send your seeds

 to you within two business days of receiving the order.
 However, Weather in Kansas can be unpredictable.